jleluyer/metatranscriptomics_workflow/README.md

 # metatranscriptomics_workflow

-Pipeline for analyses of dual-RNAseq metatranscriptomics data
+Pipeline for analyses of Dual-RNAseq metatranscriptomics data in non-model species

 **WARNING**